SAN DIEGO WEAPONS CHARGES LAWYER

 Other common defenses include lack of knowledge of the weapon you were carrying, accidental firing, or illegal search and seizure.
 If you are being investigated for or have been charged with a weapons offense, you may want to seek legal counsel immediately.
 Weapons charges often occur in tandem with other charges, and you may face more serious legal consequences than you think.

-At The Law Office of George Gedulin, our San Diego criminal defense lawyers know the court systems and key prosecutors.
+At The Law Office of George Gedulin, our San Diego weapons charges lawyers know the court systems and key prosecutors.
 From the moment a client calls us for help, we start working on a case.
 Attorney Gedulin personally oversees every case our firm takes on, and we only handle a limited number of cases so we can focus on serving our clients with the highest quality legal counsel.

 For more information about our approach to weapons charges, reach out to our team today.
 Call (858) 281-4605.